How to arrange home hospitality safely in the UK and abroad

 Host other guiding groups - here and abroad

 At jamborees and other international events in the UK and abroad, guiding groups often need a place to stay.
-Where possible, the whole group should be accommodated together, for example in a hall, school or campsite, so girls have a great experience in a supervised, safe environment.
+Where possible, the whole group should stay together, for example in a hall, school or campsite, so girls have a great experience in a supervised, safe environment.

-If this is not possible, you can arrange home hospitality (HoHo).
-This is a traditional way of hosting other guiding groups, where girls stay with the families of Guiding or Scouting members from the area they are visiting and live as part of the family.
-You need to follow the HoHo regulations below.
+If this is not possible, you can arrange home hospitality (HoHo), where girls stay with the families of guiding or Scouting members from the area they are visiting and live as part of the family.

 For home hospitality both within the UK and abroad, follow these guidelines.